How to License Photos for Print.

 What photos are available for licensing.

 • Some photos are embargoed for certain purposes.
+This includes all photos taken within museums which are embargoed for any purpose.

 • If you order a photo with limitations, we will notify you and, if possible, suggest an alternative.